 DirectOrders are available only to a specific author of your choice.
 We strongly recommend that clients contact the author before sending a DirectOrder to ensure that the author is available.

 Each author can set his/her own DirectOrder price, regardless of their quality level.

-Prices for all orders are based on word count.
+Prices for orders are based on word count and quality level.